General meaning

 Documents formalize an end and open several options.

-- Contract termination letter accompanied by various follow-up proposals
+- A contract termination letter accompanied by various follow-up proposals

-- Medical report or assessment proposing several treatment directions
+- A medical report or assessment proposing several treatment directions

 Places